 More links on this below.

-Bioactive Whey Protein Isolate is by far the best natural remedy for fibromyalgia.
+Bioactive Whey Protein Isolate is one of the best natural remedies for fibromyalgia.
 This is the one thing that has the most actual peer reviewed research and tens of thousands of related studies.

 It is not the same whey protein that weight lifters use.
 For that matter, it is very fragile and just putting it in a traditional blender could result in damaging the molecule and rendering the end product less effective.